ryanrudes/wikimedia-commons-dataset/README.md

   * Issues:
     1. Parser does not search for categories listed on split pages.
 If a page on Wikimedia Commons lists a large number of categories, it is often split into two or more pages.
 The parser is not designed to search for these yet.

-- __v1.6__: Coming soon; will fix issue #1 from v1.5.
-Future versions will simply improve upon the speed of the data scraper, and fix new bugs, if any are found.
+- __v1.6__: This version has been completed, I just forgot to post it.
+I'll do that soon.
+It fixes issue #1 from v1.5. v1.6 is the final version.